 ignorelinkwarn - Set to 1 to ignore warnings about mounted volumes, junction points, and symbolic links.
 See donotfollowlinks INI setting as well.

 interactiveupgrade - Used by GUI.
-Default is 1 and allows GUI to check for a new installer in white label download site and if present prompt user interactively whether they want to upgrade the client to latest version.
+The default is 1 and allows GUI to check for a new installer in white label download site and if present prompt user interactively whether they want to upgrade the client to the latest version.
 Setting this value to zero disables this interactive prompt.
-Please note this setting does not affect upgrades pushed from server.
+Please note this setting does not affect upgrades pushed from the server.

 keepalives - Set to 1 to have engine send TCP keep-alives.
 0 means don't send them.